obohc/heroes/README.md

 ## Run fake/local backend server

-Run `npm run fake-backend` to be able to do http request from the HeroesService to the backend.
+Run `npm run fake-backend` to be able to do http requests from HeroesService.